SimoneNegro/UPO_Web_project/README.md

 Go to code to install or clone the project.

+After downloading the project, open the terminal and run the command `npm install`.

 Once you have done you have to configure the `.env` file (you can create this file directly inside main project folder).
 You have to configure:

 - TOKEN_KEY: you have to generate the token with a random string.
 After you have generated the string, you must have to crypt it (i used SHA256 encryption algorithm).
 This token is an environment variable used as a secret key for signing [JWT](https://jwt.io) tokens;